zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 * StarPU
 * erlang-cl, pyopencl
 * [ArrayFire](http://arrayfire.com/why-arrayfire/)
+* ...

 ---

-## Appendix I: Install log AMD GPU Drivers
+## Appendix I: AMDGPU-PRO install notes

-#### Catalyst / fglrx driver

-Attempted to build and install the latest Catalyst (fglrx) driver from the binary package.
-The compile failed on the dkms-module, which is when I decided to try the AMDGPU-PRO driver.

-Later I noticed that the [Installer Notes online](http://www2.ati.com/relnotes/amd-catalyst-graphics-driver-installer-notes-for-linux-operating-systems.pdf)
-(but not those inside the downloaded package ...) dedicate section 5 to "headless install".
-The generation of the `deb` worked:

-    $ # Omitting the installation of build-dependencies
-    $ sudo ./amd-driver-installer-15.302-x86.x86_64.run --buildpkg Ubuntu/xenial --NoXServer

-But one look at `dpkg-deb --contents fglrx-core_15.302-0ubuntu1_amd64.deb` shows that it has the same issues as AMDGPU-PRO (see below): conflicting `clinfo` and `libOpenCL.so`, and other issues.

-*Update* it turns out that my M4800 has a FirePro Workstation M5100 card.
-This has a different driver
-<https://www2.ati.com/drivers/firepro/15.302.2301-linux-retail_end_user.zip>.
-I will report back
-when that sorts the problems.

-#### AMDGPU-PRO driver

-The setup of the AMDGPU-PRO debian packages (downloadable from the [official page](http://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver%e2%80%93Release-Notes.aspx)) is very promising: there is a main `amdgpu-pro` package which depends on `amdgpu-pro-computing` and `amdgpu-pro-graphics`, suggesting that the computing aspect can be installed separate from the graphics.
+The setup of the AMDGPU-PRO debian packages (downloadable from the [official page](http://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver%e2%80%93Release-Notes.aspx)) looks very promising: there is a main `amdgpu-pro` package which depends on `amdgpu-pro-computing` and `amdgpu-pro-graphics`, suggesting that the OpenCL aspect can be installed separate from the graphics.

-However AMD really need to put more thinking into the packaging before AMDGPU-PRO can leave beta.
-The packages conflict (without declaring 'Conflicts') with packages in Ubuntu 16.04 and so fail to install using the provided `amdgpu-pro-install` script.
+However AMD need to fix the packaging before AMDGPU-PRO can leave beta.
+Currently (release 16.30.3-315407) the packages conflict (without declaring 'Conflicts') with packages in Ubuntu 16.04 and so fail halfway installation, leaving you with a stuck APT.

-#### AMDGPU-PRO Beta packaging problems

-Here are the problems I ran into when attempting to install the beta:
+These things need fixing in the AMDGPU-PRO (Beta) Debian packages[^2]:

-* `amdgpu-pro-computing` depends on `amdgpu-pro-clinfo`, which conflicts with `clinfo` as it replaces the clinfo tool (by one that has much less functionality).
+* `amdgpu-pro-computing` depends on `amdgpu-pro-clinfo`, which conflicts with `clinfo` as it replaces the clinfo tool (by one that has lots less functionality).

 **Solution:**

-  * `amdgpu-pro-computing` should `Depends: clinfo | amdgpu-pro-clinfo` (or better: *Recommends*, unless the clinfo utility is indispensable for its proper functioning).
+  * `amdgpu-pro-computing` should `Depends: clinfo | amdgpu-pro-clinfo` (or better: *Recommends*, unless the `clinfo` utility is indispensable for the proper functioning of the package).
   * `amdgpu-pro-clinfo` must `Conflicts: clinfo`.

-* `amdgpu-pro-clinfo` in turn depends on `amdgpu-pro-libopencl1`, which conflicts with `ocl-icd-libopencl1` as it replaces the libOpenCL library.
+* `amdgpu-pro-clinfo` depends on `amdgpu-pro-libopencl1`, which conflicts with `ocl-icd-libopencl1`
+as it replaces the libOpenCL library.

 **Solution:**

   * `amdgpu-pro-clinfo` should `Depends: ocl-icd-libopencl1 | amdgpu-pro-libopencl1`.
-In fact, is package
+In fact, is
   `amdgpu-pro-libopencl1` needed at all?
-Library libOpenCL is part of the common OpenCL infrastructure (the top layer [described above](#installing-opencl)) and needn't be touched by vendor ICDs.
+The libOpenCL library is part of the common OpenCL infrastructure (the top layer [described above](#installing-opencl)) and needn't be provided by vendor ICDs.
   * `amdgpu-pro-libopencl1` must `Conflicts: ocl-icd-libopencl1`

 * `amdgpu-pro-computing` depends on `amdgpu-pro-libopencl-dev`, which conflicts with `ocl-icd-opencl-dev` as it replaces the `libOpenCL.so` symlink.
-Again, it shouldn't do this as that file is part of the common OpenCL infrastructure.
+It shouldn't do this as that symlink file is part of the common OpenCL infrastructure.

 **Solution:**

   * `amdgpu-pro-computing` should `Depends: ocl-icd-opencl-dev | amdgpu-pro-libopencl-dev`, or leave out the `amdgpu-pro-libopencl-dev` altogether (for same reasons as explained above).
-  * Moreover, `amdgpu-pro-computing` probably shouldn't depend on the `-dev` library but rather on the *runtime* library `ocl-icl-libopencl1`, as the `-dev` is a *build* dependency.
+  * Moreover, `amdgpu-pro-computing` probably shouldn't depend on the `-dev` library but rather on the *runtime* library `ocl-icl-libopencl1`, as the `-dev` package is a *build* dependency.

 * `amdgpu-pro-opencl-icd` is missing the `/etc/ld.so.conf.d/amdgpu.conf` file.
-This file is provided by `amdgpu-pro-core`, but that package blacklists the `radeon` driver as described earlier, and thus should be in one of the depends of the `amdgpu-pro-graphics` package.
-I would suggest moving the `ld.so.conf.d/amdgpu.conf` to `amdgpu-pro-opencl-icd` so that the CPU can be used standalone.
+This file is provided by `amdgpu-pro-core`.
+That would be fine except that the `core` package also blacklists the `radeon` driver (as described [above](#amd-s-cpu-driver)) , which it shouldn't because this prevents non-GPU installs.

-Working around these isues I could install all AMDGPU-PRO packages except the two conflicting ones, but it seems that the `amdgpu-pro` kernel module which replaces `radeon` does not work on my system.
-I'll need to look deeper though to be sure.
-(AMD: if you're reading this, I'm happy to work with you to sort this out.)
+**Solution:**

+  * Move the `ld.so.conf.d/amdgpu.conf` to package `amdgpu-pro-opencl-icd` as it should be installed together with the libraries in that package.
+  * Move the `/etc/modprobe.d/blacklist-radeon` to (a depends of) the `amdgpu-pro-graphics` package.

 ###### Footnotes

 [^1]: For out-of-distro software or cutting-edge versions I use [GNU Guix](https://guix.gnu.org/) which perfectly isolates these without being the kludge that containers are.

+[^2]: AMD: if you're reading this, I'm happy to work with you to sort this out.